-Direct physical impacts from land management activities on neighbouring off-site assets such as areas of remnant native vegetation or wetlands.
+Direct off-site interactions are the direct physical impacts from land management activities on neighbouring off-site assets such as areas of remnant native vegetation or wetlands.
 Such interactions may include chemical spray drift; parking or storage of machinery and equipment; or incremental drift of cultivation into the asset.

-There is insufficient quality and quantity of data available to adequately determine the nature and level of impact resulting from this threatening process on this catchment asset at this time.
+There is insufficient quality and quantity of data available to adequately describe the nature and level of impact resulting from this threatening process on this catchment asset at this time.